worksome/exchange/README.md

 ## Usage

 Exchange ships with a number of useful drivers for retrieving exchange rates.
-The default is `exchange_rates`, which is a free service, but you're welcome to change that to suit you app's requirements.
+The default is `exchange_rate`, which is a free service, but you're welcome to change that to suit you app's requirements.

 The driver can be set using the `EXCHANGE_DRIVER` environment variable.
 Supported values are: `null`, `fixer`, `exchange_rate` and `cache`.